History

 St Andrew's Church

-This attractive mediaeval church is most famous for being the place where Sir Francis Drake and his family worshipped. at the back of the church is the family pew, with side panels carved to depict Drake's ship, the Golden Hind.
-Apart from the Drake connection, the church repays a visit for its 2 fonts, one dating to the late Saxon era.
+This attractive mediaeval church is most famous for being the place where Sir Francis Drake and his family worshipped.
+At the back of the church is the Drake family pew, with side panels carved to depict Drake's ship, the Golden Hind.
+Apart from the Drake connection, the church repays a visit for its two fonts, one dating to the late Saxon era.

-There are Drake family tombs and an extremely fine memorial to George Augustus Eliott, who commanded the fortress of Gibraltar against Spain from 1779- 83.
-Eliott's successful defiance to the Spanish led to his being created Lord Heathfield of Gibraltar in 1787.
+Other highlights include Drake family tombs and an extremely fine memorial to George Augustus Eliott, who commanded the fortress of Gibraltar against Spain from 1779-83.
+Eliott's successful defiance of the Spanish led to his being created Lord Heathfield of Gibraltar in 1787.